 The growing availability of high-resolution remotely-sensed data allows us to target areas that are deprived of detailed investigations.
 In terms of earthquakes, the importance of this is two-fold: we are able to understand not only the processes leading to and resulting from earthquakes, but also the potential risk of populations that are and could be exposed to earthquake-related hazards.
 For example, in the Philippines — where most of my existing research has been on — recent significant earthquakes happened on previously unidentified faults.
-Similar situations happen all over the world, often to enormous socio-economic detriment.
+Similar situations happen all over the world, like developing regions in central Asia, often to enormous socio-economic detriment.
 Remote sensing has the potential to reduce these negative impacts, as well as aid our understanding of the underlying tectonic processes.

 My DPhil is funded by the Newton PhD Programme, through the British Council and the Commission on Higher Education (Philippines).
 I am also on study-leave from teaching in the University of the Philippines – Diliman.